-A new approach for treating loss, trauma, and PTSD is Eye Movement Desensitization and Reprocessing (EMDR).
+Another approach for treating loss, trauma, and PTSD is Eye Movement Desensitization and Reprocessing (EMDR).
 EMDR is based on the idea that psychological distress is the product of traumatic events that have been inappropriately processed.

-The EMDR approach involves stimulating the brain’s information processing system, while painful events are being recalled.
+The EMDR approach involves stimulating the brain’s information processing system while painful events are being recalled.
 Such stimulation may include eye movements, hand tapping, or listening to tones (Shapiro & Solomon, 2010).
 It is believed that the bilateral stimulation applied during EMDR enables the client to reprocess connections between memories and emotions.

 Overall, these approaches only represent a few examples of counseling techniques designed to help people through stress, trauma, and loss.
 Various additional techniques are available (e.g., Spiritual Counseling, Hypnotherapy, Stress Inoculation Therapy, etc.) based on the client’s needs and preferences.

 A couples counselor serves as an unbiased observer of the issues impacting a couple’s relationship.

 The counselor helps the clients to uncover underlying feelings such as mistrust, resentment, and pain.
 The couple will learn new ways of communicating and navigating areas in need of compromise.

 There may also be situations in which a relationship is not salvageable (e.g., spousal abuse, serious substance use issues, etc.).
 In this case, the couples counselor may guide one or both clients toward the conclusion that the relationship is in such a state that counseling is not recommended.